Europe Frankfurt Germany

 Sara & Tim in front of Augustusburg Palace in Brühl, another one of the best day trips from Frankfurt

-Built in the early 18th century, the palaces and adjoining gardens are considered masterpieces of early rococo architecture and were listed as a UNESCO World Heritage Site in 1984.
+Built in the early 18th century, the palaces and adjoining gardens are considered masterpieces of early rococo architecture.

-The elaborate gardens surrounding the palace were designed with a strong French influence and are reminiscent of the gardens in Versailles.
-They also serve as one of the most authentic examples of 18th century European garden design.
+The formal gardens are just as impressive, designed with strong French influence and considered one of the most authentic examples of 18th-century European garden design.

 Sara & Tim on the steps at Augustusburg Palace